 - Assessing risk to non-public information and information systems accessible or held by third parties, and conduct third-party security assessments at least annually.

-- Implement controls, including encryption, to protect non-public data in transit and at r
+- Implement controls, including encryption, to protect non-public data in transit and at a radius

 - .Establishment of an incident response plan

 Jed Davis, a partner with law firm Day Pitney and former U.S. federal cyber crimes prosecutor recently stated that “Many organizations are going to have a lot of work to do to come into compliance with these revised regulations”.

 It is important to mention that midlevel and large firms alike will struggle to implement all of the recommendations.

 While there are many points outlined, there is a great benefit in the overall emphasis that companies need to better contextualize their data and alerts, unite disparate security tools, establish consistent workflow processes and be capable of providing meaningful reporting and visibility throughout the incident response process.

 How can Siemplify Help?